jometzg/openai-chat-rest-examples/create-search-index-embeddings.md

 This is a reverse-engineering of the steps used to generate the indexes with the OpenAI Studio chat with your own data.
 The solution accelerator sample application is referenced in this [public repository](https://github.com/microsoft/sample-app-aoai-chatGPT)

-A Visuaal Studio Code REST Client sample for this is also [here](./create-vector-index.http)
+A Visual Studio Code REST Client sample for this is also [here](./create-vector-index.http)

 ## Overall Process
 The overall process has essentially these steps: